qtile/qtile/docs/manual/commands/index.rst

     print(c.status())

-In both cases, the command clients are constructed with the default command interface, which sets up an IPC connection to the running qtile instance, and starts the client at the graph root.
+In both cases, the command clients are constructed with the default command interface, which sets up an IPC connection to the running Qtile instance, and starts the client at the graph root.
 When we call ``c.call("status")`` or ``c.status``, we navigate the command client to the ``status`` command on the root graph object.
 When these are invoked, the commands graph calls are